haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/authentication/gs-authentication-token.md

 Magento issues the following types of access tokens:

-Token type | Description | Default lifetime
+Token type | 描述 | Default lifetime
 --- | --- | ---
 Integration | The merchant determines which Magento resources the integration has access to. | Indefinite.
 It lasts until it is manually revoked.
 Admin | The merchant determines which Magento resources an admin user has access to. | 4 hours